tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 Also note that since this .app is not signed, Mac OS X Mavericks and upp will not allow you to run the app if you do not open upp for running all types of apps in the security settings.

-Due to GUI bugs in the editor component of earlier versions of Java, Java 1.8 or higher is required to be installed on your system for the app to be able to run, assuming you are using the patched version I'm providing for download in the README.md document.
+Due to GUI bugs in the editor component of earlier versions of Java, Java 1.8 or higher is required to be installed on your system for the app to be able to run, assuming you are using the version I'm providing for download in the README.md document.
 If you checkout the source and build yourself then it will require Java 1.6 and upp.
 But be warned: You will be annoyed if you use Java lower than 1.8!

 ### Version 1.4 usage changes